 Where to stay in Rome

 We recommend you to stay near the main attractions.
 Our personal favorite area is in the old part of the city near the Trevi Fountain, the Spanish Steps and around Piazza Navona.
-We have listed the most romantic hotels with excellent location in the heart of Rome for you: Hotels in Rome.
+We have listed the most romantic hotels with excellent location in the heart of Rome for you: The 10 Best Hotels in Rome.

 Parking in Rome

-The best option is to look for an accommodation that offers parking or has an arrangement with one.
+The best option is to look for an accommodation in Rome that offers parking or has an arrangement with one.
 The biggest public garage is the Parcheggio Borghese under the Villa Borghese park in the northeast corner of town.
 This garage is open 24 hours and costs €18 per day.

 To find cheap parking in Rome, you have to leave the heart of the city and park close to public transport.
 All car parks are located near metro lines A and B or next to bus lines.
 The Anagnina car park, located east of Rome, is one of them.